Gogen120/TerranBot/README.md

 # Quickstart

 1. You have to install StarCraft2 first, to be able to run the game.
+It available at battle.net for free
 2. Download maps from [here](https://github.com/Blizzard/s2client-proto#downloads) and unpack them in the maps directory.
 3. Install all requirements `pip install -r requirements.txt # alternatively try pip3`.
 4. Change settings for game in `run_game` parameters.
 Then run `python TerranBot.py`.